AI is no longer just a commercial technology. It's becoming strategic infrastructure: shaped by governments, not just markets.

 Canadian AI company Cohere merged with German startup Aleph Alpha to pursue "digital sovereignty".

-Cohere-Aleph Alpha Deal
+Cohere-Aleph Alpha

 Meta-Manus Acquisition